 Roll & Restore

-This class will unravel tightness in your body through restorative poses and rolling, allowing for deep relaxation.
-Required props are Yoga Tune Up® balls: one pair of original OR plus balls and one alpha ball, both are available for purchase through the studio.
-Tennis balls can be a substitute.
+This class will unravel patterns of tightness in your body through restorative poses and rolling, allowing for deep relaxation.
+Don’t own Yoga Tune Up® balls?
+No problem.
+All props are provided for IN studio classes.
+For those of you looking to take class via Zoom, you will need one pair of original or plus Yoga Tune Up® balls, and one alpha ball (tennis balls can be a substitute).
+All balls are available for purchase online or at the studio.

 An hour-long flow that gives space for building mental and physical strength and flexibility, finding relaxation and getting all the same benefits of a 90 minute yoga class while maintaining our busy life schedules.
 Get in, get everything you need, get back to your day.

 This is an all levels vinyasa flow based class that focuses on the power of yoga to strengthen, restore, heal, and calm the mind, body and soul while encouraging the letting go of physical and emotional stress.
 Sequencing may be infused with mindful awareness and/or meditation or other practices of yoga such as ashtanga, hatha, yin, or even core work.
 This class is the perfect antidote to an active life.

 Start your day off right!
 This is an hour long class will will awaken and energize your mid, body and soul as well as give you the physical workout you need to keep you fit for your day.